 The Biggest Reason People Return a Purple Mattress?
 Too Firm

-That’s the reason a sleep trial is so important, these are very personal and subjective terms.
+That’s why a sleep trial is so important.
+These are very personal and subjective terms.
 One person’s plush is another person’s too hard.

-As long as the top layer is polymer it never will be soft.
-Although Purple was anti springs when they were a startup and not a publicly traded company, that did something they swore they’d never do, they added springs.
-If you told the original Purple they’d grow up and be sold in Mattress Firm they’d never have believed you.
+As long as the top layer is a polymer, it never will be soft.
+Although Purple was anti springs when they were a startup and not a publicly traded company, they did something they swore they’d never do, they added springs.
+If you told the original Purple they’d grow up and be sold in Mattress Firm, they’d never have believed you.
 However, I don’t see Purple adding anything above the polymer layer.
 It’s too integral to the brand.

 “Firmer materials will tend to compress less and last longer than softer versions of the same material so if you are choosing between two mattresses that are both a suitable choice in terms of comfort, firmness, and PPP and one of them is slightly firmer than the other and there are no other significant differences between them that would affect durability then I would choose the one that is slightly firmer.”